 The Montana State Legislature originally enacted this temporary tax credit in 1997 to increase endowed philanthropy in Montana.
 It has worked!
-That is why our Legislature has repeatedly renewed this tax credit, which is currently approved through 2026.
+That is why our Legislature has now made this tax credit permanent.
 Any person or entity that pays Montana income tax may join the many individuals and businesses that have taken advantage of this tax credit and continue to do so each year.

 How can I personally qualify for this tax credit?

 Individual taxpayers qualify for the 40% tax credit by creating a planned gift designated for a “permanent endowment fund” A planned gift can be given to a permanent endowment fund that has been, or can be created for your parish, a local Catholic school or organization (approved by the Bishop), or any ministry which supports the Catholic Church in our diocese.
 You can make a planned gift through a donation of cash or another asset, such as stocks, bonds or mutual funds, mineral rights, livestock, grain, real estate or even tangible personal property.
 Click here to see a list of the permanent endowment funds that we currently administer for the benefit of Catholics in our diocese.